FAQs and Pro-Tips

 • If you schedule a task from 1pm to 2pm, and you complete the task at 1:30pm, Sunsama will update the scheduled event such that it goes from 1pm to 1:30pm for the same rationale.

-• We only do this for tasks scheduled to your calendar (and not for calendar events you import to your task list), because we don't want to potentially send out calendar updates for meetings and such.
+• We only do this for tasks scheduled to your calendar (and not for calendar events you import to your task list) to avoid potentially sending out calendar updates for meetings.

 What happens if I move a task to another day if it's already been timeboxed?